Morgan Aero 8: Bristol Bullet variant

 In 2016, Bristol Cars announced their new Bullet model, using the Series 5 Aero/Aero Plus 8 platform and running gear.
 This was a very basic Speedster style body, itself modelled on the 1950s styling of Bristol's 404 & 405.

-Only one prototype/demonstrator is known to have been fully built,.
+Only one prototype/demonstrator is known to have been fully built.

-Morgan bought back the rolling chassis from Bristol's administrator before the liquidation auction, and announced the Plus 8 GTR – inspired by the Plus 8 that raced in the 1990s & known as Big Blue.
+Morgan bought back the rolling chassis from Bristol's administrator before the liquidation auction, and announced the Plus 8 GTR – inspired by the Plus 8 that raced in the 1990s & which was known as Big Blue.

 Plus 8 GTR (2021)

 The Plus 8 GTR is a special project for the 2021 year using nine chassis sourced from the sale of Bristol's assets in 2020.

 "Just nine Morgan Plus 8 GTRs will be built, with production beginning in summer 2021.
 The transformed special project will be available in certain worldwide markets, subject to local rules on the importation of European vehicles.
 As part of the special projects programme, customers will be invited to commission their bespoke Plus 8 GTR alongside Morgan’s design team."

 Each of the nine Plus 8 GTR chassis and BMW 4.8L V8 engines were reworked and recommissioned, tuned to 375 bhp.
 Customers were given the limited availability options of 6-speed manual or automatic transmission.
 A removable hardtop is included in this setup.